National Program Director

 Prior to joining ACGC, I worked closely with non-profit organizations to develop community-based programs in inter-generational learning, food security, social innovation and social transformation.
 Using a participatory-based approach, I work collaboratively with stakeholders to tackle complex challenges and create more healthy, equitable and sustainable communities.
 Similarly, I am also a board member at Singa Quebec, a citizen-led organization that works in intercultural mediation with refugees and immigrants in Québec.
 In my spare time, I enjoy the outdoors by exploring new climbing and hiking areas, always interested in nature’s teachings.

-Communications and Monitoring & Evaluation Coordinator
+Communications and Monitoring & Evaluation Lead

 I am committed to SDG 5 (Gender Equality) and SDG 8 (Decent Work and Economic Growth).
 Ensuring just wages, fair labour practices, and opportunities inclusive of gender identity strengthens collective voice and unites communities for further sustainable change.
 In the same way, I also am committed to SDG 17 (Partnerships for the Goal) as I believe meaningful change and development can only occur through cooperation and collective engagement.

-As the Communications and Monitoring & Evaluation Coordinator with Spur Change, my role entails spreading the word about our opportunities, and ensuring all our data is well organized so that we can assess and learn as we progress through Spur’s programming window.
+As the Communications and Monitoring & Evaluation Lead with Spur Change, my role entails spreading the word about our opportunities, and ensuring all our data is well organized so that we can assess and learn as we progress through Spur’s programming window.
 I have a Bachelor of Arts in French Language and Literature and English from the University of Alberta with a Certificate in Translation Studies.
 All that being said, I look forward to working with the Spur team and our partners in promoting global citizenship and sustainable development.